+INTERVIEWEE SIGNATURE

-INTERVIEWEE SIGNATURE I understand the purpose of this form is to help the State determine if the child(ren)/youth listed on this form is/are eligible for the Title I, Part C, Migrant Education Program.
-To the best of my knowledge, all of the information I provided to the interviewer is true.
-Signature Relationship to child(ren) (Date)
+I understand the purpose of this form is to help the State determine if the child(ren)/youth listed on this form eligible for the Title I, Part C, Migrant Education Program.
+To the best of my knowledge, all of the informatio provided to the interviewer is true.

+Signature of Interviewee Printed Name

+Relationship to the child(ren) Date